Apple TV Plus could let you download shows for offline play

 Flexible viewing

-Other strands of code refer to restrictions on simultaneous streaming, meaning you're unlikely to be able to watch shows on as many screens as you like as the same time – although Apple could well offer more premium pricing plans that are more flexible in this respect.
+Other strands of code also refer to restrictions on simultaneous streaming, meaning you're unlikely to be able to watch on as many screens as you like as the same time – though Apple could well offer more premium pricing plans that are more flexible around this.

-With Apple aiming for quality over quantity – and having a keen eye for Oscars season, and a star-studded lineup of shows including Jennifer Aniston and Steve Carell's The Morning Show, it will be crucial for the service's features to aid users' viewing habits – and offline watching would be a boon for those who like to catch up on TV shows and films on their commute, or in places where they don't have strong internet access.
+With Apple aiming for quality over quantity, with a keen eye for Oscars season, and a star-studded lineup of shows including Jennifer Aniston and Steve Carell's The Morning Show, it will be crucial for the service's features to aid users' viewing habits – and offline watching could be a big boon for those who tend to catch up on TV shows and films on their commute, or in places where they don't have strong internet access.